gongte1937/weather-app/my-app/README.md

 ## Tool used

-This app is developed using the folowing techologies besides React:
+This app is developed using the following techologies besides React:

 - styled-components
 - axios